2023 Most Popular Social Sciences Master's Degree Schools in New York

 Of the 102 students majoring in social sciences at Syracuse, 46% are male and 54% are female.

-Out of the 35 schools in New York that were part of this year’s ranking, Binghamton University landed the # 5 spot on the list.
+The in-demand master’s degree programs at Binghamton University helped the school earn the #5 place on this year’s ranking of the most popular social sciences schools in New York.
 Located in the suburb of Vestal, Binghamton University is a public college with a fairly large student population.

 About 51% of the students majoring in social sciences at the school are women while 49% are male.

-Hunter College came in at #6 in this year’s edition of the Most Popular Social Sciences Master’s Degree Schools in New York ranking.
-Hunter is a fairly large public school located in the large city of New York.
+Hunter College did quite well in this year’s ranking of the most popular places for social sciences students to get a master’s degree.
+It came in at #6 on the list.
+Hunter is a fairly large public school located in the city of New York.

 About 49% of the students majoring in social sciences at the school are women while 51% are male.

-The New School came in at #7 in this year’s edition of the Most Popular Social Sciences Master’s Degree Schools in New York ranking.
-New School University is a fairly large private not-for-profit school located in the city of New York.
+The New School ranked #7 on this year’s Most Popular Social Sciences Master’s Degree Schools in New York list.
+New School University is a fairly large private not-for-profit school located in the large city of New York.

 Women make up 68% of the social sciences majors at the school.